 The example below reflects a very long duration cash flow (e.g., that for a deferred income annuity), along with the application of The Terry Group’s moderate or baseline yield curve:

 Variations in Discount Rate Outcomes

 Discount rate outcomes almost always vary based on the duration of a given set of benefit cash flows—since the yield curve is almost never totally flat.
 Another element of variation in outcomes results from the approach taken to extrapolate the curve beyond the maturity point at which the most credible data ends—generally considered to be at about 30 years.
 The extrapolation impact will of course vary based on the duration of a given cash flow, i.e., for durations of 15 or less there may be little impact.

-The Terry Group’s January portfolio includes about 80 bonds with maturities beyond 30 years, and 20 with maturities beyond 40 years.
+The Terry Group’s January portfolio includes roughly 100 bonds with maturities beyond 30 years, about 20 of which have maturities beyond 40 years.
 This information, though limited, enables a range of possible extrapolation approaches:

-The summarized discount rate outcomes indicate that the dispersion in results based on duration is considerable—there is a range of roughly 60 basis points across our three sample cash flows.
-This variation in results is especially noteworthy given the current context of a somewhat flatter-than-typical yield curve.
+Discount rate results moved up roughly 40 basis points in January, in line with the increase in average corporate yields.
+However, the summarized discount rate outcomes indicate that the dispersion in results based on duration is considerable—there is a range of 40+ basis points across our three sample cash flows.
+This variation in results is especially noteworthy in the current context of a not particularly steep yield curve.